 Our Pediatric Pulmonary Unit

 Pediatric pulmonolgy is a medical specialty dedicated to conditions and diseases affecting the respiratory tract in children (bronchitis, bronchiolitis, asthma, pneumonia, etc.).
-At Turó Park Dental & Medical Center clinic, our specialized pediatricians offer personalized attention for all respiratory problems in young patients in terms of diagnosis, treatment, and prevention.
+At Turó Park Medical Clinic, our specialized pediatricians offer personalized attention for all respiratory problems in young patients in terms of diagnosis, treatment, and prevention.

 What is the particularity of a child's respiratory system?